NCAR/lrose-docs/lrose-core/lrose-app-structure.md

-# `lrose-core` Anatomy of a typical LROSE application
+# Anatomy of a typical LROSE application

 ## Common source files